abyssDS/sfmlWiki/Home.md

 ## Licensing

-After a community poll decision every source code on this wiki is under the [Public Domain License](https://en.wikipedia.org/wiki/Public_domain_software), unless the author of the source code specified a different license.
-In that case the source code is under the license the author specified.
+After a community poll decision all source code on this wiki is under the [Public Domain License](https://en.wikipedia.org/wiki/Public_domain_software), unless the author of the source code specified a different license.
+In that case, the source code is under the license the author specified.